arhh/word-search-solver/README.md

   * The location of the **first character** of the matched words will be highlighted in the word search.

 ## Issues:
-  * Functional but not efficient.
+  * Not very efficient.
-  * The "model-view-controller" concept is not fully adhered to in this implementation.
+  * The "model-view-controller" concept is not fully adhered to in the current implementation.